Activities | Camp

 Where to find FREE wood:

-inside Industrial Parks, palettes & such can be found in abundance behind these commercial concrete alleys.
-These puppies mean bon fire action with flames above your head.
+- inside industrial parks, palettes & such can be found in abundance behind these commercial concrete alleys.
+These puppies mean bon fire action with flames above your head; and you may need to clean up the nails, so bring a strong magnet.

-vacant lots being cleared, real estate land that is recently under development, trees being thinned out
+- vacant lots being cleared; land that is recently under development, trees being thinned out

-National Forest Lands - while camping in NFS areas, collecting down wood for camp fires is allowed, unless otherwise posted.
+- National Forest Lands - while camping in NFS areas, collecting down wood for camp fires is allowed, unless otherwise posted.
 Bring your chain saw, get a permit from a ranger station & chop all the wood you want, all for your taking.
+Personal wood collecting is usually allowed, if it is not to be sold or traded.

 super market bundles -